-Stitch of the Week #7: Up and Down Stitch Tutorial Welcome back to Stitch of the Week!
+Stitch of the Week #7: Up and Down (Houndstooth) Stitch Tutorial Welcome back to Stitch of the Week!
 This week’s stitch is the Up and Down stitch.
-This stitch is best worked in light or neutral colors so you can see the texture better.
-It’s also […]
+This stitch is more often referred to as the “Houndstooth” stitch.
+It really does end up looking like …

 Tag: crochet stitches

 Welcome back to stitch of the week: Alternate Stitch Welcome back!
 This week’s Stitch of the Week is the Alternate Stitch.
 This stitch is worked by putting 2 single crochets in one stitch.
 But there’s a way to keep the stitch count.
 Different from the …

 Welcome back to stitch of the week.

 #4 in the series is the Staggered DC Pairs.
 It looks like a V stitch but that’s just your eyes playing tricks on you!
 It’s actually an upside-down V shape, completed by doing a double crochet two together (DC2TOG) over chain 1 spaces from the previous row.

 Just a note: this page may have affiliate links.
 This is at no extra cost to you.

 Oh, and did I forget to mention…you work in each stitch twice!

 To get this started, you can head over to the Stitch of the Week tab from the Tutorials Menu and download the free PDF, which should also help explain things when you’re offline.